mahyarmadad/taskback/README.md

 - CRUD operations for todos
 - API endpoints for creating, reading, updating, and deleting todos
-- Error handling and status codesREADME.mdREADME.md
+- Error handling and status codes
 - CORS configuration for frontend communication

 ## Setup